-My magnum opus is my popular science book on exoplanets and planet formation, the Planet Factory, which will be published September 2017 (November in the USA).
-More details about the book and book-related talks can be found over here.
+My magnum opus is my popular science book on exoplanets and planet formation, the Planet Factory, which was in published September 2017 (November in the USA) and out in paperback in 2019.
+More details about the book can be found over here.

-I also frequently give public talks, including TEDxHokkaidoU, ELSI Origins (public event focussed on origins of life), Tokyo's Space Cafe and NerdNite, as well as at local schools.
-I'm delighted to be giving a public lecture at the ELSI Symposium next January.
+I also frequently give public talks, including at the Royal Institute in London, European AstroFest, TEDxHokkaidoU, ELSI Origins (public event focussed on origins of life), casual pub talks such as Astronomy on Tap, Tokyo's Space Cafe and NerdNite, as well as at local schools.

 People, we have not found Earth 2.0!

 A frequent topic I write and speak about concerns the discovery of Earth-sized exoplanets.
 Media reports frequently over-reach our current knowledge, claiming these new worlds are Earth's twin or Earth 2.0.
 Unfortunately, our current knowledge does not allow us to make this claim!

 For the vast majority of exoplanets, we only know planet's size; typically the radius, sometimes the minimum mass, and occasionally, both.
 We are not yet able to probe the surface conditions of the planet, so have no way of knowing if its surface is potentially habitable, or even if it has a solid surface at all.

 Such claims that we can find Earth-like planets have serious consequences.
 Firstly it's untrue and insults our audience.
 It also risks jeopardising the creditability of the field and threatens funding for future missions.
 Why would plans for an instrument to detect habitable environments be supported if it is believed we have already found these planets?
 Most importantly, what we have learned so far incredible and there is zero need to hype.
 A few of the articles I’ve penned on this topic can be found on the right.